GuyDupenloup/gpt2_model_tuning/README.md

 During training, the loss is computed only on the response portion of the prompt.
 The model must use the instruction and context portions as inputs, but must not be penalized for predicting them.

-A script (gen_text.py) is provided to generate text from a starting prompt.
+A script is provided to generate text from a starting prompt (*gen_text.py* in *instruction_modeling* directory).
 It supports four decoding strategies: greedy, temperature scaling, top-k sampling, and top-p (nucleus) sampling.
 You can modify the script to try your own prompt or use a different model.

 ## 7. Classification tuning

-Classification tuning uses the Hugging Face 'emotion' dataset.
+Classification tuning uses the **Hugging Face emotion** dataset.

 Examples from this dataset are given in the table below.